Bank of Salonica: Izmir

 The bank's branch building, on the city's central Fevzipaşa Boulevard, was left undamaged by the burning of Smyrna in 1922 but was nevertheless rebuilt in ornate Art Deco style later in the 1920s.
 That building is no longer extant.

 Leadership

 The bank's key officers included the chairman of the board of directors (président), the chief executive (administrateur délégué) and general manager (directeur).
-The latter twos were occasionally held by the same individual.
+The latter two were occasionally held by the same individual.